LLNL/sundials/doc/arkode/guide/source/sunlinsol/ARKode_requirements.rst

-* All solution components have similar magnitude; hence the residual weight vector :math:`w` used in the WRMS norm (see the section :ref:`Mathematics.Error.Norm`), corresponding to the left scaling matrix :math:`S_1`, should satisfy the assumption
+* All solution components have similar magnitude; hence the residual weight vector :math:`w` used in the WRMS norm (see the section :numref:`Mathematics.Error.Norm`), corresponding to the left scaling matrix :math:`S_1`, should satisfy the assumption

   .. math::